 Footprints Accountancy is proud to continue to support Sheffield Hallam University.

 Whilst some generalisation can be made about starting up a business, it is always necessary to tailor the strategy to fit your situation.
 Any plan must take account of your circumstances and aspirations.
 Whilst business success can never be guaranteed, professional advice can help to avoid some of the problems which befall new businesses.

-Julie welcomes the opportunity to help you formulate a strategy suitable for your own requirements.
+Lorna welcomes the opportunity to help you formulate a strategy suitable for your own requirements.
 She can also provide key services such as bookkeeping, management accounts, VAT return and payroll preparation at an early stage.

-Legal – Nabarro Solicitors: Last Thursday of the month 1–5pm
+Legal – Nabarro Solicitors, Last Thursday of the month 1–5pm

 Elliot Jackson, Misbah Imtiaz, Richard Lee for Nabarro Solicitors has its own group dedicated to entrepreneurs and entirely focused on the specialised needs of early stage businesses.
 It has been closely involved with young growing companies for many years and can offer advice on how best to meet your business needs.